CAMS -the software conservation needs

 Simpler internal and external knowledge sharing

 CAMS will run on any device at no cost / low cost for the community.
-The initial version will be piloted by four groups in Q4 2021.
+The initial version will be piloted in Q4 2021.

 Data Standards for Conservation